bioteam/sLAM/README.md

 ### Build a model

-Download and clean training data from *cs_news*, create a model, train the model with 1% of the cleaned chunks for 3 epochs, be verbose, and try the given prompt:
+Download and clean training data from *cs_news*, create a model, train the model the cleaned chunks for 3 epochs, be verbose, and try the given prompt:

 ```sh
 python3 sLAM/make-slam.py -d cs_news --num_rows 500 -v --epochs 3 -p "This is a test"